 I have been drinking so many green smoothies.
-Not earth shattering information I know, but I do have some travel coming up and with busy (typically indulgent) holiday times on the horizon, I’m taking a “fuel” approach to my meals these days.
+I do have some travel coming up and with busy (typically indulgent) holiday times on the horizon, I’m taking a “fuel” approach to my meals these days.
 The simplification has been surprisingly relaxing, not gonna lie, but variety is a challenge.
-I keep leaning on the aforementioned smoothies, but also the same roasted veg/salad/whole grain bowl combos day after day.
+I keep leaning on the typical healthy vegan smoothies, but also the same roasted veg/salad/whole grain bowl combos day after day.

 So in the interest of sharing more of my real life food, I’ve got a recipe for a smoothie I made up when I was getting a little tired of the old peanut butter and banana combo.
 The base here is ripe pear and hemp hearts, with lots of warm spice and a fresh burst of lemon.

 Hemp hearts are one of my favourite everyday superfoods.
 Compared to some of the other weird and wonderful fruits/powders/herbs/seeds, hemp is quite affordable and (where I live) totally accessible.
 It’s also a complete, totally sustainable protein source.
-There’s lots of great info on this super plant on Manitoba Harvest’s website.
 I added hemp to pretty much everything when I first went 100% plant-based because I didn’t have a great handle on cooking yet and was looking for a mega nutrient boost.
-I still add hemp to everything though 😂.
+I still add hemp to everything though haha.

 And another one: I always have some sort of nut-based vegan “parmesan” on hand for sprinkling, and hemp works perfectly for it.
 In my little electric coffee grinder, I combine ¼ cup hemp hearts, 1-2 tablespoons of nutritional yeast, and a good pinch of salt.
 I pulse the mixture a couple times and it’s done.
 Delicious, so healthy, and super easy (looove my spice grinder).

-In an upright blender, combine the greens, mint, hemp hearts, ginger, cinnamon, salt, MCT oil, lemon juice, pear, and water.
+- In an upright blender, combine the greens, mint, hemp hearts, ginger, cinnamon, salt, MCT oil, lemon juice, pear, and water.
 Blend the mixture on high until completely smooth.
-Enjoy immediately, with an extra sprinkle of hemp hearts on top if you like.
+Enjoy the winter glow green smoothie immediately, with an extra sprinkle of hemp hearts on top if you like.

 *This post was created in partnership with Manitoba Harvest.
 All opinions/endorsements are my own.
 Thanks for supporting!